-Timothy R. Kratochvil, Principal 810 Fourth Street, Pawnee, IL 62558 tkratochvil@pawneeschools.org (217) 625-2471 extension 206
+Nikki Goodall, JH/HS Principal 810 Fourth Street, Pawnee, IL 62558 ngoodall@pawneeschools.org (217) 625-2471 extension 206

-Chris Hennemann, Grade School Principal

-810 Fourth Street, Pawnee, IL 62558 chennemann@pawneeschools.org (217) 625-2471 extension 201
+Chris Hennemann, Grade School Principal 810 Fourth Street, Pawnee, IL 62558 chennemann@pawneeschools.org (217) 625-2471 extension 201

 A reprisal or retaliation against any person who reports an act of bullying is prohibited.
 A student's act of reprisal or retaliation will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions.